Masters Research Project

 This research was performed under the supervision of Huzefa Rangwala at George Mason University.
 We explored the application of Topic Modeling to textual university curriculum data, specifically course descriptions.
 Automatically extracting content from this corpus allows for larger-scale analysis of university curricula than would be possible with manual inspection.

 In addition to extracting topics from course documents, I independently developed an easy-to-use, web-based visualization platform to display the results of information extraction and analysis.
 The visualization tool is built with Flask.

 Project Title: Usability and Suitability Survey of Features in Visual IDEs for Non-Programmers

-Summer 2014 I was engaged as an undergraduate researcher with the University of Alabama and the National Science Foundation conducting research into machine learning in theory and application with the UA REU ESE program.
+Summer 2014 I was engaged as an undergraduate researcher with the University of Alabama and the National Science Foundation conducting research into software engineering theory and application with the UA REU ESE program.

 The project involved the systematic empirical study of user interfaces in visual language integrated development environments (IDEs).
 Along with Dr. Eugene Syriani we analyzed a set of visual language IDEs and developed formal metrics for comparison.
 The goal of this research was to understand the important positive and negative features of visual language IDEs in a formal setting.

 Project Title: Large-scale Clustering for Big Data Analytics: A MapReduce Implementation of Hierarchical Affinity Propagation